XinLab-SEU/chainxim-documentation/docs/README.en.md

 # ChainXim User Guide

 ## Introduction
 ChainXim is a blockchain simulator developed by XinLab to simulate and verify blockchain systems under different parameter settings.
-We hope that ChainXim can be compatible with different consensus protocols, network models, and can design different attackers to comprehensively evaluate the blockchain's security, throughput, and other performance indicators.
-The emulator is currently in the internal testing stage.
+We hope that ChainXim can be compatible with different consensus protocols, network models, and can design different attackers to comprehensively evaluate the blockchain's security, throughput, and other performance metrics.

 ## Quick Start